vikchupak/Databases/MongoDB/MongoDB.md

 # ACID

-In MongoDB there are no ACID constrains like unique, required or even out-the-box transactions(which causes race condition problems).
+In MongoDB there are no ACID constrains like unique or even out-the-box transactions(which causes race condition problems).

 The only way to enforce uniqueness is to create unique index.
 But it is more like a workaround.\
-There is no ACID transactions out-the-box.

 By default there is no schema validation at MongoDB level.
 But we can still set the validation yourself.
 We can enforce required and non null, for example.